NCKU-CCS/DSAI/HW2/README.md

 ----
 ## Run
-Run your own program(main.py) by using following command `python3 main.py --source source<no>.txt --query query<no>.txt --output output<no>.txt`
+Run your own program(main.py) to produce output file by using following command `python3 main.py --source source<no>.txt --query query<no>.txt --output output<no>.txt`

 Compare the difference between your output file and answer file `diff output<no>.txt ans<no>.txt`